 Two postgraduate paths but Direct Entry favoured

-Of the 206 places in the UWA Doctor of Medicine degree, 156 places (approximately 70%) are allocated to students coming through the Direct Entry path.
+Of the 209 places in the UWA Doctor of Medicine degree, approximately 70% are allocated to students coming through the Direct Entry path.
 The Direct Entry path pertains to high academic achieving students, Broadway School Scheme applicants, rural applicants, and international applicants.
 Direct Entry students are able to progress through to the Doctor of Medicine degree without the need to sit GAMSAT or go through an interview provided they achieve a grade point average of 5.5.

 UWA does not have a 10 year rule - meaning even if your undergraduate degree was completed more than 10 years ago, you are still able to apply.